13 Sep Eating seasonally: Fermented chard salad with spiced puffed rice

 If you read my blog (and it’s predecessor cheesy mash) then you will know my love of happy accidents.
 After all, my daughter is one of them.
 There is nothing I love more than experimenting in the kitchen, and having the luxury (less and less nowadays – perhaps that’s why I consider it to be such a luxury) to also put some thought into what I’m doing.
 Grabbing the things that I need to use up from the fridge, yes, but combining them in an unusual way, to make something rather special.
 A blend of inspiration and improvisation – what a happy dance.
+This is how my fermented chard salad came about too.

 There is a summer bounty crop of rainbow chard at the moment and it’s half price at Farmdrop for I have been doing various things with it and I have found that it stands up very well to the fermentation process.
 It comes out tangy and crunchy.
 To ferment it is super simple.
 Chop it up, pound it with a pestle and mortar and cover with some warm water, which has a tablespoon of sea salt dissolved in it.
 Leave it for 3-5 days in a ceramic pot, then transfer to sterilised jar and keep in the fridge.
 I wanted to use it in a crunchy salad with other seasonal veggies and something else, something a bit different… I found inspiration in Nigel Slaters Kitchen Diaries Vol. III (I’m a little bit obsessed with Nigel Slater and his effortless, elegant style of cooking).
 In one of his salads he used puffed rice spiced with garam masala.
 Being Polish, I have plenty of puffed rice in the house.